Can I change my mind after listing my home for sale and signing a listing agreement?

 Changing your mind after the listing agreement

 Selling a home is a lengthy process, and many things can change during that time span.
-Circumstances, needs, or you simply decide that you don’t want to sell your home anymore.
+Circumstances, needs, or you decide that you don’t want to sell your home anymore.

 How do you break the news to your estate agent?
 How do you remove your house from the listing?
 And what are the consequences of this decision?